Timeline of glaciation: Descriptions

-The third ice age, and possibly most severe, is estimated to have occurred from 720 to 635 Ma (million years) ago, in the Neoproterozoic Era, and it has been suggested that it produced a second "Snowball Earth", i.e. a period during which Earth was completely covered in ice.
+The third ice age, and possibly most severe, is estimated to have occurred from around 717 to 660 million years ago, during the Cryogenian Period, and it has been suggested that it produced a second "Snowball Earth", i.e. a period during which Earth was completely covered in ice.
 It has also been suggested that the end of that second cold period was responsible for the subsequent Cambrian explosion, a time of rapid diversification of multi-cellular life during the Cambrian Period.
 The hypothesis is still controversial, though is gaining credence among researchers, as evidence in its favour has mounted.

-A minor series of glaciations occurred from 460 to 430 Ma, and there were extensive glaciations from 350 to 289 Ma.
+The Hirnantian glaciation lasted from around 460 to 420 million years ago, and then the Late Paleozoic icehouse from around 360 to 255 million years ago.

-The Late Cenozoic Ice Age has seen extensive ice sheets in Antarctica for the last 34 Ma.
-During the last 3 Ma, ice sheets have also developed on the northern hemisphere.
+The Late Cenozoic Ice Age has seen extensive ice sheets in Antarctica for the last 33.9 million years.
+During the last 3 million years, ice sheets have also developed on the northern hemisphere.
 That phase is known as the Quaternary glaciation, and was marked by more or less extensive glaciation.
 They first appeared with a dominant frequency of 41,000 years, but after the Mid-Pleistocene Transition that changed to high-amplitude cycles, with an average period of 100,000 years.

 Nomenclature of Quaternary glacial cycles

 Whereas the first 30 million years of the Late Cenozoic Ice Age mostly involved Antarctica, the Quaternary has seen numerous ice sheets extending over parts of Europe and North America that are currently populated and easily accessible.
 Early geologists therefore named apparent sequences of glacial and interglacial periods of the Quaternary Ice Age after characteristic geological features, and these names varied from region to region.
 The marine record preserves all the past glaciations; the land-based evidence is less complete because successive glaciations may wipe out evidence of their predecessors.
 Ice cores from continental ice accumulations also provide a complete record, but do not go as far back in time as marine data.
 Pollen data from lakes and bogs as well as loess profiles provided important land-based correlation data.
 The names system has mostly been phased out by professionals.
 It is now more common for researchers to refer to the periods by their marine isotopic stage number.
-For example, there are five Pleistocene glacial/interglacial cycles recorded in marine sediments during the last half million years, but only three classic glacials were originally recognized on land during that period (Mindel, Riss and Würm).
+For example, there are five Pleistocene glacial/interglacial cycles recorded in marine sediments during the last half million years, but only three classic glacials were originally recognized on land during that period (Mindel, Riss, and Würm).

 Land-based evidence works acceptably well back as far as MIS 6 (see Marine isotope stages, Stages), but it has been difficult to coordinate stages using just land-based evidence before that.
 Hence, the "names" system is incomplete and the land-based identifications of ice ages previous to that are somewhat conjectural.
 Nonetheless, land based data is essentially useful in discussing landforms, and correlating the known marine isotopic stage with them.